-In this episode The Handyguys discuss painting.
-Planning your painting project, materials and tools are discussed in this podcast.
+In this episode, The Handyguys discuss painting.
+Planning your painting project with the right materials and tools are discussed in this podcast.

 Handyguy Brian originally intended to paint the entryway and foyer of his house.
 The foyer has 17 foot ceilings, a hall leading to the family room downstairs and a hallway upstairs connecting the bedrooms and hall bath.
 The current color is the builders choice called ‘linen’.
 In Episode #2 of The Handyguys Podcast, the Handyguys discussed the importance of putting some sample colors on the walls.
 The reason to do this is that the paint color never looks how you expect it might.
 The lighting in the store is different than in your home.
 By putting up some test samples you can see how well, or how poorly, the color relates to colors in adjacent areas.

 Well, Handyguy Brian didn’t follow his own advice!
 The Design Committee wanted the area painted on Saturday and Brian went to the True Value store on Friday night to get the paint.
 Several shades of taupe were picked out on sample chips.
 Brian picked one, bought 3 gallons, and headed home.
 No samples, how hard is it to pick a shade of taupe?
 The color bought wasn’t really what was wanted.
 Yes, it is what was picked out and mixed.
 It just didn’t look right in the space as it had too much of a pink hue to it.

 After deliberating with the design committee and also trying the color in the master bedroom it was decided to put the ‘pink’ paint in the master bathroom.
 Okay, move the painting operation out of the foyer and into the master bath!
 Don’t make the same mistake.
 Try out some samples.
 Fortunately our local True Value sells The Handyguys favorite paint, Benjamin Moore, and also the sample colors.